INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 EXTERNAL COMPREHENSIVE ASSESSMENT (ACCREDITATION) PROCEDURE

-3. Use of tracer methods;
+3. Use of tracer techniques;

 4. Direct observation.